zextis/express-mvc-babel/MVC.md

 app.get('/items', item.showItems);
 ```

 So that when we go to `localhost:8042/items`, the `showItems` function will run, and `../views/item/test` (see `showItems` function) will be rendered.

-## Step 4: Is That Karen I See?
+## Step 4: Is That Karen I See

 No. That's just the web page.
 Why is this Step 4?

 *Anyway*, just make a view file (`views/[yourfile].ejs`) and call it in your controller when you want to render something, like in the `showItems` function: